Here’s an experiment. Read the following paragraph once:

 Harness the power of context.
 Because no matter what your communication style is, context will create the opening for intention to break through.

-A Whole Brain approach does wonders for workplace communication.
-Click the button below to learn how we can help.
+A Whole Brain® approach does wonders for workplace communication.
+To find out how we can help contact us for a free consultation.